Comparing GigaCloud Technology (GCT) & Its Competitors

 |2.70

-GigaCloud Technology currently has a consensus target price of $26.00, indicating a potential upside of 377.94%.
-As a group, “Catalog & mail – order houses” companies have a potential upside of 28.25%.
-Given GigaCloud Technology’s stronger consensus rating and higher probable upside, equities research analysts plainly believe GigaCloud Technology is more favorable than its rivals.
+GigaCloud Technology currently has a consensus price target of $26.00, suggesting a potential upside of 366.79%.
+As a group, “Catalog & mail – order houses” companies have a potential upside of 27.33%.
+Given GigaCloud Technology’s stronger consensus rating and higher probable upside, research analysts plainly believe GigaCloud Technology is more favorable than its rivals.

 Profitability